English Language Learner Program (ELL)

-MODEL Screening – a screening or benchmark language proficiency measure that provides teachers a tool for making initial placement decisions and data for instruction.
+MODEL Screening – a screening or benchmark language proficiency measure that provides teachers a tool for making initial and ongoing placement decisions and data for instruction.
 This screening is administered by the ESL teacher upon entry to the Williamstown-Lanesborough Public Schools system.

 MCAS – The Massachusetts Department of Elementary and Secondary Education conducts yearly MCAS tests.
 These tests measure each child’s progress toward meeting the state curriculum mandates.

-AYP – The results of these tests are reported to Norwood Public Schools in the form of individual student data, school wide data and system wide data.
+AYP – The results of these tests are reported to Norwood Public Schools in the form of individual student data, school-wide data, and system-wide data.
 The state also reports Adequately Yearly Progress (AYP).
 This report determines the achievement of each school district and school in both reading and mathematics.
 AYP is designed to ensure continuous improvement each year toward the goal of 100% proficiency in 2014.

 AMAO – Annual Measurable Achievement Objectives (AMAO) are set annually by the Massachusetts Department of Elementary and Secondary Education and specify the percentage of academic growth.

 The ESL program is provided in the 2 elementary schools and at Mount Greylock Regional School.
-The ESL staff work in close contact and collaboration with classroom teachers, support personnel, the building principal and parents to ensure the best programming possible for each child.
+The ESL staff work in close contact and collaboration with classroom teachers, support personnel, the building principal, and parents to ensure the best programming possible for each child.

 English Language Learner Program Goals: